-5.2 Substances and mixtures which may be liable to spontaneous combustion (Division 4.2)
+5.2 Substances which may be liable to spontaneous combustion (Division 4.2)

-- 5.2.1 The classification procedure for pyrophoric solids and liquids need not be applied when experience, in production or handling, shows that the substance or mixture do not ignite spontaneously on coming into contact with air at normal temperatures (i.e. the substance or mixture is known to be stable at room temperature for prolonged periods of time (days)). - 5.2.2 The classification procedure for self-heating substances and mixtures need not be applied if the results of a screening test can be adequately correlated with the classification test and an appropriate safety margin is applied.
-Examples of screening tests are: - (a) The Grewer Oven test (VDI guideline 2263, part 1, 1990, Test methods for the Determination of the Safety Characteristics of Dusts) with an onset temperature 80 K above the reference temperature for a volume of 11 (33.3.1.6); - (b) The Bulk Powder Screening Test (Gibson, N. Harper, D. J. Rogers, R. Evaluation of the fire and explosion risks in drying powders, Plant Operations Progress, 4 (3), 181 189, 1985) with an onset temperature 60 K above the reference temperature for a volume of 11 (33.3.1.6). - 5.3 Substances and mixtures which in contact with water may react to emit flammable gases (Division 4.3)
+5.2.1 The classification procedure for pyrophoric solids and liquids need not be applied when experience, in production or handling, shows that the substance do not ignite spontaneously on coming into contact with air at normal temperatures (i.e. the substance is known to be stable at room temperature for prolonged periods of time (days)).

+5.2.2 The classification procedure for self-heating substances need not be applied if the results of a screening test can be adequately correlated with the classification test and an appropriate safety margin is applied.
+Examples of screening tests are:

+- (a) The Grewer Oven test (VDI guideline 2263, part 1, 1990, Test methods for the Determination of the Safety Characteristics of Dusts) with an onset temperature 80 K above the reference temperature for a volume of 1 l (33.3.1.6); - (b) The Bulk Powder Screening Test (Gibson, N. Harper, D. J. Rogers, R. Evaluation of the fire and explosion risks in drying powders, Plant Operations Progress, 4 (3), 181 189, 1985) with an onset temperature 60 K above the reference temperature for a volume of 1 l (33.3.1.6).

+5.3 Substances which in contact with water may react to emit flammable gases (Division 4.3)

-The classification procedure for substances and mixtures which may react with water to emit flammable gases need not be applied if:
+The classification procedure for substances which may react with water to emit flammable gases need not be applied if:

-- (a) The chemical structure of the substance or mixture does not contain metals or metalloids; or - (b) Experience in production or handling shows that the substance or mixture does not react with water, e.g. the substance or mixture is manufactured in water or washed with water; or - (c) The substance or mixture is known to be soluble in water to form a stable mixture.
+- (a) The chemical structure of the substance does not contain metals or metalloids; or - (b) Experience in production or handling shows that the substance does not react with water, e.g. the substance is manufactured in water or washed with water; or - (c) The substance is known to be soluble in water to form a stable mixture.

-- 6. Screening procedures for substances and mixtures which may be oxidizing substances and those which may be organic peroxides (transport Class 5) - 6.1 Substances and mixtures which may be oxidizing substances (transport Division 5.1)
+6. Screening procedures for substances which may be oxidizing substances and those which may be organic peroxides (Class 5)

+6.1 Substances which may be oxidizing substances (Division 5.1)

-6.1.1 [RG3] For organic eompounds substances or mixtures, the classification procedure for oxidizing substances or mixtures of (Division 5.1) need not be applied if:
+6.1.1 For organic compounds, the classification procedure for oxidizing substances of Division 5.1 need not be applied if:

-- (a) The compound substance or mixture does not contain oxygen, fluorine or chlorine; or - (b) The compound substance or mixture contains oxygen, fluorine or chlorine and these elements are chemically bonded only to carbon or hydrogen. - 6.1.2 For inorganic substances or mixtures, the test procedure in Section-Chapter 34 need not be applied if the substance or mixture does not contain any oxygen or halogen atoms. - 6.2 Substances or mixtures which may be organic peroxides (transport Division 5.2) - 6.2.1 Organic peroxides are classified by definition based on their chemical structure and on the available oxygen and hydrogen peroxide content of formulations (see 20.2.2).
+- (a) The compound does not contain oxygen, fluorine or chlorine; or - (b) The compound contains oxygen, fluorine or chlorine and these elements are chemically bonded only to carbon or hydrogen.

+6.1.2 For inorganic substances, the test procedure in Section Chapter 34 need not be applied if the substance does not contain any oxygen or halogen atoms.

+6.2 Substances which may be organic peroxides (Division 5.2)

+6.2.1 Organic peroxides are classified by definition based on their chemical structure and on the available oxygen and hydrogen peroxide content of formulations (see 20.2.2).